logzio/documentation/docs/k8s-360/unified-helm-chart.md

 Please be aware that this project is presently in its beta stage, and as such, it may undergo alterations.
 :::

-:::note
+:::tip
-To get the most out of Kubernetes 360, try out dedicated dashboard.
+To get the most out of Kubernetes 360, try out dedicated [dashboard](/user-guide/k360/kubernetes-360-pre.html).
+Log in to your Logz.io account and navigate to the current instructions page [inside the Logz.io app](https://app.logz.io/#/dashboard/send-your-data/collection?tag=all&collection=prometheus-sources).
 Install the pre-built dashboard to enhance the observability of your metrics.
+To view the metrics on the main dashboard, log in to your Logz.io Metrics account, and open the [Logz.io Metrics tab](https://app.logz.io/#/dashboard/metrics).
 :::